BetterMint/BetterMint-RE-1/BUILD_INSTRUCTIONS.md

 BetterMint_RE.exe
 ```

-The output should be readable (strings are unpacked at runtime), but the strings won't be visible in the binary when analyzed with tools like `strings.exe` or hex editors.
+The output should be readable (strings are unpacked at runtime), but the strings won't be visible in the binary when analyzed with tools string searches or hex editors.